 Click below to find the current best price for this.

-So, we needed to clear a few things up.
-Not all air fryers are “air fryers”.
+Besides the obvious health benefits, we needed to show that not all air fryers are “air fryers”.

 Huh?
 What do you mean?

 Well, in recent years there has been a big increase in the number of these healthy cooking oil free machines, and to come out into the heath industry we have Halogen ovens and Air fryers.
 It hasn’t helped when manufacturers often tout “similar” benefit’s to the user (i.e low fat, healthy, faster cooking times) – and the users confuse the terms and think they are similar machines.